jordanbchilds/jordanbchilds.github.io/content/posts/ipu_howTo.md

 // Adding the execution of the compute set to the sequence of programs prog.add(Execute(computeSet));
 ```
+Listing 17: Adding an execute compute set command to the control sequence.

 Hopefully, truly the last thing to do is to execute the entire graph in
 the order defined by `prog`.
 This requires the use of the